-The fifth C, is the assurance of quality (diamond certification).
-This diamond grading report is a quality certification from an independent gem laboratory, so you can rely not only on the opinion of the store you are purchasing the diamond from, but also a recognized gemological laboratory.
+The fifth C is the assurance of quality (diamond certification).
+This diamond grading report is a quality certification from an independent gem laboratory, so you can rely not only on the opinion of the store you are purchasing the diamond from but also on a recognized gemological laboratory.
 Certificates also add a lot of resale value to your diamond, especially GIA or AGS.

 Confidence in your jeweler is also extremely important.
 It is crucial to shop at a professional jeweler, one that is a member of a professional trade association such as Jewelers of America (JA).
 JA requires high ethical standards of its members and provides them with ongoing education.

 Historically political regimes from unstable countries in Africa have engaged in unethical practices and have used the proceeds from mining diamonds to fund armed conflict.
 Only purchase a diamond ring from a Jeweler that can guarantee that your ring is made from conflict-free diamonds and Kimberly certified.